 - 1/2 cup mushrooms finely chopped

 - 2 teaspoons soy sauce

 - 1 teaspoon rice wine

 - 2 teaspoons cornstarch

 Put carrots in microwavable bowl and cover with water.
 Cook until tender, about 3 minutes depending on how finely shredded the carrots are (I used a julienne peeler).
 Drain and let cool.

 In a large bowl, mix together cooked carrots, turkey, mushrooms, soy sauce, rice wine, sesame oil, onion powder, salt and cornstarch.
 Stir together until well combined.

 Spoon a well rounded teaspoon of filling onto a dumpling wrapper.
 Seal filling with wrapper.
 Wrap remaining dumplings.

-Bring water to bowl in bottom of steamer pot.
+Bring water to boil in bottom of a steamer pot.
 Place dumplings in a parchment paper lined steamer.
 Steam 15 minutes until cooked through.

 If you like these Turkey Carrot Mushroom Dumplings, you might also like: